MrMiyagi33/minecraft-bedrock/README.md

 A simple minecraft bedrock with various inputs to customize the server properties.

-Download the docker file here or on docker hub.
+Download the docker file here or image on docker hub.

 To run server via docker compose, see example below:
  ```